Dealing with Emotional Distress

 It is not unusual for a family member to experience emotional distress at any phase of the rehabilitation process.
 Often, the family member is unaware of the distress because the primary focus is always on the survivor’s needs.
 You, the caregiver, are also in need of professional help during this family crisis.

 There are many forms of emotional distress.
-You, the caregiver, should not view these depressed, anxious or hopeless moods as a sign of weakness.
+You, the caregiver, should not view these depressed, anxious, or hopeless moods as a sign of weakness.
 When you realize the gamut of emotions that you have experienced from the beginning of the aneurysm episode until the present, you will begin to appreciate how stressful life has been for you as well as for your loved one.
-It is important to release your emotions and understand the commonality of your feelings amongst caregivers.
+It is important to release your emotions and understand how common your feelings are.

 It will be important for you to maintain a positive outlook throughout your care giving, which will help you develop patience with the survivor and the process.
 You will learn that personality and behavior changes after an aneurysm are generally not intentional, but reflect changes in brain function.